Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/Webhook/APIKey.md

 ## Description

-API Key which is added in form of a HTTP message header as message identifier.
+API Key which is added in form of a HTTP message header to identify the message.